Bylaws and Policies

 Secretary:

 The Secretary shall keep a record of all the minutes, take attendance at meetings, and such other records as are necessary.
 In the absence of the President and Vice President, the Secretary shall preside and exercise all the powers of the President.
 The Secretary maintains a file of annual reports plus all the board and club minutes.
-The minutes and annual reports shall be forwarded annually to the historian to be retained in the club archives.
+The minutes and annual reports shall be printed and filed in the club archives.

 Treasurer:

-Prepare an annual budget for review by the Board and membership.
-It shall then be voted on by the membership at the Annual Meeting.
+Prepare an annual budget for review by the Board and Membership, to be voted on by Membership at the Annual Meeting.

 Auditor:

-The auditor shall perform an annual audit of the club’s financial records.
-(Revised 2022)
+Auditor shall perform an annual audit of the club’s financial records.

 Article VI: Board